codebar/manual/_posts/2015-01-31-helping-at-events.md

 4. Typing can be hard, but it's very important when learning to code.
 Type everything in and don't copy and paste.

-5. They will make a lot of mistakes and things won't always work.
-That

-6. Codebar is not just about learning to code but also about making friends and meeting people with similar goals.
+5. Codebar is not just about learning to code but also about making friends and meeting people with similar goals.
 Encourage them to chat to other people and come to the pub afterwards!

-7. If they need any help they should look for a helper of organiser.
+6. If they need any help they should look for a helper of organiser.